falcosecurity/falco/proposals/20200506-artifacts-scope-part-2.md

 The following convention MUST be used for all container images.

-*TODO* image name conventions

  - falcosecurity/falco:TAG
-     - Runs `falco` userspace only
+     - First runs `falco-driver-loader` and then runs `falco`
+     - Can be run with `--privileged`
+     - Can be run with `-e SKIP_DRIVER_LOAD=true` to skip the execution of `falco-driver-loader`
+     - TAG can be `latest` to refer to the latest release
+     - TAG can be `master` to refer to the latest master
+     - TAG can be `x.y.z` to refer to a specific release
  - falcosecurity/falco-driver-loader:TAG
      - Runs `falco-driver-loader` and exit
+     - Needs to be run with `--privileged`
  - falcosecurity/*TBD**
-     - First runs `falco-driver-loader` then runs `falco`
+     - Runs `falco` (only userspace)
- - falcosecurity/tester:TAG
+ - falcosecurity/falco-tester:TAG
      - Runs the Falco integration test suite
- - falcosecurity/builder:TAG
+ - falcosecurity/falco-builder:TAG
-     - Contains falco tool chain
+     - Contains the Falco tool chain for development

 The image usage MUST be documented in the Dockerfile and in the [website](https://falco.org/docs/).
 If an image does not take any action by default, a command usage MUST printed out.